puzhang-ml/puzhang-ml.github.io/content/posts/diffusion-model/index.md

 \end{aligned}}
 $$

-We can see that $\bar{L}$ can be expressed as three terms, the first term does not depend on the neutral network parameters $\theta$, we can minimize it by choosing large enough steps so that the final denoised data distribution follows an isotropic gaussian distribution.
-The last term is generally small, we can either ignore it or use a separate neutral network to represent it.
-The most important term is the second term, which could be expressed as the summation of a series of KL divergence.
+$\bar{L}$ consists of three terms.
+The first term, independent of the neural network parameters $\theta$, can be minimized by selecting sufficiently large steps, ensuring the final denoised data distribution resembles an isotropic gaussian distribution.
+While the last term is typically negligible, it can be represented using a distinct neural network if desired.
+The second term, the most significant, can be articulated as a sum of KL divergences.

-The posterior distribution for the diffusion kernel condition on $x_0$ has an analytical form:
+The posterior distribution of the diffusion kernel, given $x_0$, is defined analytically as:

 $$
 \scriptsize{
 \begin{aligned}